NWmath/NWgr/docs/sphinx/userguide/bridge.rst

 index edge list rather than the adjacency list.)
 Out of 30 algorithms examined from Boost.Graph, only one did not require an index adjacency list.
-Unfortunately, it is often the case that :math:`G`\ and :math:`\text{Adj}` will both be referred to as “the graph,” and, in fact, it is most often the case that when someone refers to “the graph,” they actually mean :math:`\text{Adj.}` It is nonetheless important to maintain the distinction between the graph :math:`G`\ and :math:`Adj,` the index adjacency list over it.
+Unfortunately, it is often the case that :math:`G`\ and :math:`Adj` will both be referred to as “the graph,” and, in fact, it is most often the case that when someone refers to “the graph,” they actually mean :math:`Adj.` It is nonetheless important to maintain the distinction between the graph :math:`G`\ and :math:`Adj,` the index adjacency list over it.

+NW Graph follows the principles of generic programming (as initially pioneered by the Standard Template Library, or STL).
+That is, it
+is algorithm-centric and algorithms are realized as function templates with well-defined requirements.
+These type requirements are organized into a small set of related abstractions such that the algorithms defined with them can operate correctly and efficiently on the widest possible set of input types.
+In particular, it is essential that the library fully support composition with and among third-party libraries.

-As with the STL, our goal with this graph library proposal is to present a systematic organization of the domain of graph algorithms, consisting of a set of minimal type requirements for graph algorithms (aka “concepts” in the general sense), an API for realizing those type
+Thus, as with the STL, our goal with NW Graph is to provide a systematic organization of the domain of graph algorithms, consisting of a set of minimal type requirements for graph algorithms (aka “concepts” in the general sense), an API for realizing those type